-Alternative H - Controlled discharge to waste water treatment plants for recycled water use and water recycling facility responsible for collecting, treating and safely disposing of, or recycling wastewater and its residuals for residents and businesses in the Solana Beach, Rancho Santa Fe, Olivenhain, and Cardiff communities.
+Facility.
+The San Elijo Water Reclamation Facility (SEWRF) is a publicly owned wastewater treatment and water recycling facility responsible for collecting, treating and safely disposing of, or recycling wastewater and its residuals for residents and businesses in the Solana Beach, Rancho Santa Fe, Olivenhain, and Cardiff communities.
 The plant is located in the Cardiff area, within the City of Encinitas, off Manchester Avenue.

-PROECT TYPE: Concept PROJECT LOCATION AND SPONSOR: 2695 Manchester Ave., Cardiff by the Sea, San Elijo Joint Power Authority distribute up to 2.48 million gallons per day (MGD) of tertiary-treated wastewater to recycled water users.
+The SEJPA owns and operates the SEWRF, including 20 miles of recycled water distribution pipelines, two recycled water reservoirs, and nine wastewater lift stations.
+The SEWRF handles mostly domestic waste and is permitted to distribute up to 2.48 million gallons per day (MGD) of tertiary-treated wastewater to recycled water users.
 It is also permitted to discharge up to 5.25 MGD of secondary-treated wastewater to the Pacific Ocean through the San Elijo Ocean Outfall, 1.5 miles offshore.